 Esperanto keyboard for Mac – Type Esperanto letters on Macintosh computers with this keyboard layout.
 Installed as an additional keyboard layout, it allows you to switch between your standard layout and Esperanto, which has the hat letters under unused keys such as Q, W, X etc.

-The free app for iOS8+
+The free app for iOS,

-Esperanto-Klavaro – allow you to switch between English and Esperanto keyboards on your iPhone or iPad, and also turn off autocorrect while you type Esperanto.
+Esperanta Klavaro allows you to switch between English and Esperanto keyboards on your iPhone or iPad, and also turn off autocorrect while you type Esperanto.

 Lingvohelpilo – An Esperanto spelling and grammar checker.
 Errors are highlighted and described in Esperanto, with an option to replace the text with a suggested correction.